 In all of these operations, the esophagus is removed and reconstructed by elongating the stomach.
 In some cases, the colon or small bowel may be used as an esophageal replacement.
 A feeding tube is placed during surgery to provide nutrition until you can eat adequately.

 You will receive a thorough diagnostic evaluation by an experienced surgeon who specializes in cancer of the esophagus.
 Your experience post-treatment will vary depending upon the stage of your cancer.
 Early detection and the involvement of an experienced surgeon are important to the successful outcome for esophageal cancer treatment.

 If you are having surgery or a procedure, you will likely be scheduled for a visit to the Weiner Center for Preoperative Evaluation for pre-operative information and tests.

 The day of surgery, you will be cared for in the operating room by surgeons, anesthesiologists and nurses who specialize in surgery for patients with esophageal cancer.
 After surgery, you will recover in the post-surgical care unit where you will receive comprehensive care by an experienced surgical and nursing staff.

-Brigham and Women’s Hospital provides a multidisciplinary approach to patient care, collaborating with colleagues in other medical specialities.
-The Center for Esophageal and Gastric Cancer at Dana-Farber/Brigham and Women’s Cancer Center includes surgeons, medical and radiation oncologists, nutritionists, pathologists, anesthesiologists and gastroenterologists.
-In addition, patients have full access to BWH’s world-renowned academic medical community with its diverse specialists and state-of-the-art facilities.
+Brigham and Women's Hospital provides a multidisciplinary approach to patient care, collaborating with colleagues in other medical specialties.
+The Center for Esophageal and Gastric Cancer at Dana-Farber Brigham Cancer Center includes surgeons, medical and radiation oncologists, nutritionists, pathologists, anesthesiologists and gastroenterologists.
+In addition, patients have full access to BWH's world-renowned academic medical community with its diverse specialists and state-of-the-art facilities.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.